TheEvilSkeleton/lutris-wiki-fork/Installing Lutris.md

 	sudo apt install nvidia-driver-430 libnvidia-gl-430 libnvidia-gl-430:i386

-To install support for Vulkan API (will be functional only if you have a [Vulkan capable GPU](https://en.wikipedia.org/wiki/Vulkan_(API)#Compatibility) and driver), execute following command:
+To install support for the Vulkan API  (will be functional only if you have a [Vulkan capable GPU](https://en.wikipedia.org/wiki/Vulkan_(API)#Compatibility)) and 32-bit games, execute:

 	sudo apt install libvulkan1 libvulkan1:i386